NEVADA

 (1860), near Fort Churchill

 A temporary post of the Nevada Militia occupying a Pony Express station called Reed's Station.
-The post, located about 20 miles east of Carson City, lasted only one month.
+The post, located about 20 miles east of Carson City on the Carson River, lasted less than a month.

 Fort Churchill